jonathantsang/jonathantsang.github.io2/blog/food/1/food1.md

 {% include image.html src="/blog/food/1/poke/just_poke.jpeg" size="60%" %}

 For a place called "Just Poke", I sure did get a lot of rice.
 I think this place gave me 5% fish in my entire poke bowl, maybe less.
-Pretty disappointing and the only saving grace is that it isn't the MOST expensive $13.99 (but that doesn't save it by any means).
-That might be the only good thing about it.
+Pretty disappointing and the only saving grace is that it isn't the MOST expensive at $13.99 (but that doesn't save it by any means).
 I probably won't be back.

-0.5/5
+0/5

 {% include image.html src="/blog/food/1/logos/pokeworks.jpeg" size="30%" %}
 ### Pokeworks